What Is Passive Voice?

 Not All Active Sentences Can Be Passive Ones

-Remember that NOT all verbs in English take an object.
+Remember that not all verbs in English take an object.
 So, some sentences are complete without an object.
 Therefore, you cannot make every active sentence into a passive one.

 Transitive And Intransitive Verbs

-''Sneeze'' is an intransitive verb that does not require an object at all.
+As it is obvious in the example 'sneeze' is an intransitive verb that does not require an object at all.